-IFRS 15 requires that revenue and impairment losses arising from contract with customers to be disclosed separately from items not arising on contract with customers.
-For example, entities with material leasing revenue will have to separate this revenue recognised under IFRS 16 from revenue recognised under IFRS 15.
+IFRS 15 requires revenue and impairment losses arising from contracts with customers to be disclosed separately from items not arising from contracts with customers.
+For example, entities with material leasing revenue will have to separate leasing revenue recognised under IFRS 16 from revenue from contracts with customers recognised under IFRS 15.

 Disaggregation of revenue

-Disaggregation of revenue is also required in interim financial reports by IAS 34.
+Disaggregation of revenue is also required by IAS 34 in interim financial reports.
 This is the only IFRS 15 requirement applicable to interim financial statements.

-Disclosure requirements relating to performance obligations are included in paragraphs 119-122.
-They are aimed to require entities to explain specifically how they typically satisfy their performance obligations, what are the payment terms, warranties or refund liabilities.
-Additionally, entities are required to disclosed so called ‘backlog’, which is the amount of transaction price allocated to the remaining performance obligations.
+Disclosure requirements relating to performance obligations are included in paragraphs IFRS 15.119-122.
+They require entities to explain specifically how they typically satisfy their performance obligations, what the payment terms, warranties or refund liabilities are.
+Additionally, entities are required to disclose so called ‘backlog’, which is the amount of transaction price allocated to the remaining performance obligations.

 Significant judgements made

-Paragraphs IFRS 15.123-126 include specific requirements regarding disclosure of judgements made in applying IFRS 15.
-Although IAS 1 already requires to disclose judgements and estimates, the IASB decided to provide specific requirements concerning revenue because of the importance placed on revenue by users of financial statements (IFRS 15.BC355).
+Paragraphs IFRS 15.123-126 include specific requirements regarding disclosure of judgements made when applying IFRS 15.
+Although IAS 1 already requires disclosure of judgements and estimates, the IASB decided to provide specific requirements concerning revenue because of the importance placed on revenue by users of financial statements (IFRS 15.BC355).